github-vipera/dynamicengine-tools/README.md

-**WARN**: This tool is now deprecated.
+**WARN**: This tool is now **deprecated**.
 You can use the [de-workbench](https://github.com/github-vipera/de-workbench) tool instead.
 This project contains all the features of dynamicengine-tools and additional features as well as support for Cordova 8 and the latest Android and iOS platforms.

 # dynamicengine-tools package